PowerPointLabs/PowerPointLabs/doc/CONTRIBUTING.md

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

-Most text of this contributing is taken from this [issue-guidelines](https://github.com/necolas/issue-guidelines).
+Most text of this document is taken from this [issue-guidelines](https://github.com/necolas/issue-guidelines).